zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 `https://{eureka_hostname}:{eureka_port}/eureka/apps/{serviceId}/{instanceId}`

-After you add API ML integration endpoints, you are ready to add service configuration for Discovery client.
+After you add API ML integration endpoints, you are ready to add service configuration for the Discovery client.

 ## Service configuration